Spectral analysis of attached and separated turbulent flows over a Gaussian-shaped bump: Physics-based model for coherent structures

 \begin{enumerate} \item The dynamics are modal but associated with a highly stable eigenvalue, which the LSA fails to isolate.
 In this case, the driving mechanism might be a similar centrifugal instability as in the separated case, acting on the geometry-induced curvature of the mean flow streamlines. \item The dynamics are non-modal; that is, they are not associated with a specific eigenmode but rather emerge from the non-orthogonality of several eigenmodes.
 A likely explanation for non-modal dynamics would be the lift-up mechanism that generates streamwise-elongated low-frequency streaks through the transport of momentum across a shear layer, which is facilitated by the action of streamwise vorticity \citep{landahl_Note_1980, brandt_Liftup_2014}. \end{enumerate}

-Note that the coherent structures generated through both of these mechanisms are very similar and are subsequently both described as low-frequency streaks.
-From the aforementioned results, we cannot draw a definite conclusion on whether a weakened version of the modal instability gives rise to low-frequency streaks in the attached case, or whether these originate through a qualitatively different mechanism like the lift-up effect.
+Note that the coherent structures generated through both of these mechanisms are very similar and are subsequently both described as low-frequency streaky structures, as introduced above.
+From the aforementioned results, we cannot draw a definite conclusion on whether a weakened version of the modal instability gives rise to the streaky structures in the attached case, or whether these originate through a qualitatively different mechanism like the lift-up effect.
 However, the absence of a distinct branch in the eigenvalue spectrum favours the latter explanation.

 Here, we compare the cases at $\Rey=10^6$ (attached) and $\Rey =2\times10^6$ (separated).
 We find that a further increase of the Reynolds number to $4\times10^6$ does not qualitatively change the dynamics of the separated flow.
-This analysis is available in Appendix \ref{sec:reynolds_invariance}.
+This analysis is available in Appendix~\ref{sec:reynolds_invariance}.